 Players with a medical condition must have a treating physician's medical release on file in the SVAA office prior to participation in any SVAA event and/or practice.

-Any exception to the player contract/eligibility rules must be approved in advance by the Sport Commissioner.
+Any exception to the player contract/eligibility rules must be approved in advance and in writing by the Sport Commissioner.
+This written documentation must be on file (attached to the player's contract) in the SVAA office prior to any player participation.